percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

    'Could not retrieve list of keys from Vault.
 Vault has returned the following error(s): ["permission denied"]'

-In case of accessible vault-server with the wrong mount point, there is no error during server boot, but the node still refuses to start:
+In case of an accessible vault-server with the wrong mount point, there is no error during server boot, but the node still refuses to start:

 .. code-block:: text